 Property Description TLS/SSL Client Truststore File Location The path to the client truststore file used in HTTPS communication.
 This truststore contains certificates of trusted servers, or of Certificate Authorities trusted to identify servers.
-For this example, set the value to: <java_home>/jre/lib/security/jssecacerts</java_home> Replace <java_home></java_home> with the path to the Oracle JDK.
-Cloudera Manager Server TLS/SSL Certificate Trust Store Password The password for the truststore file.
+For this example, set the value to: SAVA_HOME > / jre/lib/security/jssecacerts Cloudera Manager Server TLS/SSL Certificate Trust Store Password The password for the truststore file.

-6. Enter a Reason for change, and then click Save Changes to commit the changes.
+6. Click Save Changes to commit the changes.